-Formatted: Font: 12 pt, Bold, Font color: Auto
+- Formatted: Font: Bold

-Formatted: Font: 12 pt, Not Expanded by / Condensed by
+- Formatted: Font: Not Bold

-Assessments

-The Governing Board believes that the primary purpose of assessment is help students, parents/guardians and teachers identify individual students' academic strengths, weaknesses and progress in order to inform instructional practices to increase learning.
+Participation in extra-curricular activities is a privilege.
+It is presumed that students who are representing their school in various activities are maximizing the educational opportunities that are available to them.
+Students who intend to participate in extra-co-curricular activities such as, but not limited to, sports teams, student governments, class office and yearbook staff, will be held to the Scholastic Eligibility standards.
+This includes maintaining a 2.0 GPA and no F's.
+Assessments (new) The Governing Board believes that the primary purpose of assessment is help students, parents/guardians and teachers identify individual students' academic strengths, weaknesses and progress in order to inform instructional practices to increase learning.
 Assessment should also be an important component of the district's program evaluation process.